Canon tends to name its lenses with many terms that might initially baffle those new to its EOS system.

 Fortunately, these are fairly easy to understand, and knowing what they mean can help you to make the right choice when it comes to adding a new piece of glass to your kit bag.

-Here, we run through every term the company uses and explain what each of them means.
+Here, we run through every term the company uses and explain what each of them means (but do also see our Dictionary of photography terms)

 This indicates a second-generation version of a particular lens.
 Sometimes it will only be this suffix that separates two particular lenses.